GoogleCloudPlatform/community/tutorials/using-ha-vpn-with-cisco-asa/index.md

 This interop guide only covers the second option (one peer, two addresses).

-#### Create an External VPN Gateway resource for a single peer VPN gateway with two separate interfaces
+#### Create an external VPN gateway resource for a single peer VPN gateway with two separate interfaces

     gcloud beta compute external-vpn-gateways create [PEER_GW_NAME] \
     --interfaces 0=[ON_PREM_GW_IP_0],1=[ON_PREM_GW_IP_1] \